TAP-GGC/Webbie/README.md

 3. <b>CREATE Symposium</b>, Georgia Gwinnett College, November 11th, 2022.

 ## Similar Projects
+If you're interested in other projects that are related to webpage development, you can check out [Foe](https://github.com/TAP-GGC/Foe) which teaches the basics of JavaScript!
+[Space Mechanics](https://github.com/TAP-GGC/SpaceMechanic/blob/main/README.md) is another intro-level programming project you may want to check out.
 ## Technology
 * HTML (Hypertext Markup Language)
 <img src = "Media/Technology/HTML.png" width="400">